shree998/Campus-Expert/submissions/jamesylgan/module-1/community-impact-proposal.md

 - **Communication**: For a community to thrive, they need to be able to communicate with each other, identify how your community prefers to communicate.
 - **Culture**: Summarize the existing culture within the community you are working with.

+The community needs more efforts directed towards including beginners and people from other areas.
+As a campus of 22,000 students, there should be more members of the technology community than just the students in computer science and related majors.
+Cornell is a high-achieving school with incredibly intelligent people who want to succeed in a rapidly evolving world, and would jump at the chance to learn more about technology.
+Right now, the resources are limited through certain barriers (including social norms and intimidating entry) to only computer science students.
+They communicate through a few isolated online groups, forming social circles and extracurriculars around core CS classes and aspirations to work at big tech companies.
+While they have a culture of excellence, they lack a culture of inclusion and outreach.

 ## Your Proposal